FAIR2-for-research-software/Documentation/episodes/introduction.md

 ## Examples

 Here are some examples of some code to perform some geometry.
 The first example could be improved in terms of its documentation and readability, while the second one is much clearer.
-Which one would you prefer to use?

 ### Example of no documentation